 There is not one profile of a school shooter, but seeking revenge is a common motive.
 “Everything starts with a grievance,” Chief Kitzerow warns.
 “Many of these people who commit catastrophic events in our schools go up what we call a pathway of violence.”

 This is why vetting every threat is incredibly important.
 “Mental health professionals are really valuable in helping [schools] understand who is just making a threat and who is actually posing a threat,” Chief Kitzerow says.

 While law enforcement is investigating and making sure the school is protected, mental health professionals begin addressing the student’s grievance.
-“If we’re successful,” he beings, “that catastrophic event never occurs, and we save all those lives.”
+“If we’re successful,” he begins, “that catastrophic event never occurs, and we save all those lives.”

 Strategy 4: Build the School Safety Ecosystem